leafsphp/docs/src/docs/http/cors.md

 Since CORS is a common pain point for web developers, Leaf provides a simple way to deal with most CORS issues.
 Of course, you can always handle CORS manually, but this module just offers a more convenient and flexible way to do so.
 It is heavily inspired by the ExpressJS [CORS package](https://github.com/expressjs/cors).

-## Installation
+## Setting Up

-You can install CORS through the Leaf CLI or with composer.
+You can install the CORS module through the Leaf CLI or with composer.

 ::: code-group